Malappuram district

 Malayalam is the most spoken language.
 The district has witnessed significant emigration, especially to the Arab states of the Persian Gulf during the Gulf Boom of the 1970s and early 1980s, and its economy depends significantly on remittances from a large Malayali expatriate community.
 Malappuram was the first e-literate as well as the first cyber literate district of India.
-The district has four major rivers, namely Bharathappuzha, Chaliyar, Kadalundippuzha, and Tirur Puzha, out of which the former three are also included in the five longest rivers in Kerala.
+The district has four major rivers, namely Bharathappuzha, Chaliyar, Kadalundippuzha, and Tirur Puzha, out of which the first three are also among the five longest rivers in Kerala.

 Malappuram metropolitan area is the fourth largest urban agglomeration in Kerala after Kochi, Calicut, and Thrissur urban areas and the 25th largest in India with a total population of 1.7 million.
 44.2% of the district's population reside in the urban areas according to the 2011 census of India.
-Being home to 4 universities in the state which includes the University of Calicut, Malappuram is a hub of higher education in Kerala.
-The district contains 2 revenue divisions, 7 taluks, 12 municipalities, 15 blocks, 94 Grama Panchayats, and 16 Kerala Legislative Assembly constituencies in it.
+Being home to 4 universities in the state, including the University of Calicut, Malappuram is a hub of higher education in Kerala.
+The district comprises 2 revenue divisions, 7 taluks, 12 municipalities, 15 blocks, 94 Grama Panchayats, and 16 Kerala Legislative Assembly constituencies in it.

-During British Raj, Malappuram became the headquarters of European and British troops and it later became the headquarters of the Malabar Special Police (M.S.P), formerly known as Malappuram Special Force formed in 1885, which is also the oldest armed police battalion in the state.
-The oldest Teak plantation of world at Conolly's plot is situated at Chaliyar valley in Nilambur.
+During British Raj, Malappuram became the headquarters of foreign and Indian troops and later of the Malabar Special Police (M.S.P), formerly known as Malappuram Special Force formed in 1885, which is also the oldest armed police battalion in the state.
+The oldest Teak plantation in the world at Conolly's plot is situated at Chaliyar valley in Nilambur.
 The oldest Railway line in the state was laid from Tirur to Chaliyam in 1861, passing through Tanur, Parappanangadi, and Vallikkunnu.
 The second railway line in the state was also laid in the same year from Tirur to Kuttippuram via Tirunavaya.
 The Nilambur–Shoranur line, also laid in the colonial era, is one among the shortest and picturesque Short Gauge Railway Lines in India.